prathamesh-sonpatki/golang-challenge/_posts/2016-07-01-go-challenge9.md

 #### Aaron Cruz: Author of the 9th Go Challenge

 <img align="right" src="/images/aaron-cruz.jpg" height="200" width="200" alt="Aaron Cruz" title="Aaron Cruz" style="border:5px solid black" />
-The 9th Go Challenge author, Aaron Cruz, lives in the suburbs of Vienna, Austria but is a native of the suburbs of Seattle.
-In his former life he was a shepherd, a cheesemaker and a sous chef.
-Now he is freelancing, building native iOS and Android apps and their respective API's.
-In his spare time, he organizes a range of user groups in Vienna.
-If you get him started talking about food, he may never stop.
-He spoke at GopherConIndia 2015 and 2016.
+The 9th Go Challenge author, Aaron Cruz, is a food lover who speaks about Go and other programming languages at conferences around the world.
+For his real job, he helps marketplaces start making revenue faster by integrating with Stripe Connect to simplify buyer/seller (rider/driver, freelancer/client) payments.

 Aaron has this to say about the challenge:

-> ""
+> "I am interested in a pragmatic approach and I want the entrant to have fun.
+It doesn’t need to be exact, just as accurate as you can get.
+Cut corners and break rules if you need to :)"

 ---